 Twelve of the Palestinian communities at risk of expulsion in the West Bank live in the area of Khan al-Ahmar, east of Jerusalem, and have a total of about 1,400 residents.
-These communities are scattered on either side of the Jerusalem-Jericho road, east of the industrial zone of the Ma’ale Adumim settlemen t, and on either side of Route 437, which connects the village of Hizma with the main road.
+These communities are scattered on either side of the Jerusalem-Jericho road, east of the industrial zone of the Ma’ale Adumim settlement, and on either side of Route 437, which connects the village of Hizma with the main road.
 Residents of these communities have very few sources of income left, suffer a serious lack of health, education and welfare services, and live without basic infrastructure such as an electricity network, a sewage system and proper roads.
 One of these communities is known as the Khan al-Ahmar School community.
 Its members belong to the Jahalin Bedouin tribe, originally from Tel Arad in the Negev desert, from where they were expelled by the Israeli military in the 1950s.
 After the initial expulsion, members of the community leased land for residential purposes and for herding in the area where the settlement of Kfar Adumim is now located.
 They resettled in their current location after they were expelled from there, too.

-The community is located about two kilometers south of Adumim, and, according to updated figures, is home to 32 families numbering 173 persons, including 92 children and youths.
-It also has a mosque and a school, which was built in 2009 and serves more than 150 children between the ages of six and fifteen.
-About half the student body comes from nearby communities.
+The community is located about two kilometers south of the settlement of Kfar Adumim.
+According to updated figures, it is home to 32 families, totaling 173 persons, including 92 children and teenagers.
+It also has a mosque and a school.
+The school, which was built in 2009, serves more than 150 children between the ages of six and fifteen, about half of whom come from nearby communities.
 Until the school was opened, primary school children had to attend schools located far away, making trips that were both costly and risky.
 The school was built by Italian NGO Terra di Vento, and is made of mud and rubber tires.
 Funding for construction of the school and for other projects in the community was provided by Italy, Belgium and the European Union.